Updated July 5, 2026

 Workers compensation coverage in Connecticut is designed to respond when an employee suffers a workplace injury or occupational illness arising from the job, and the core benefits are medical treatment, lost wages, disability benefits, rehabilitation, and death benefits.
 In Connecticut, that protection is tied to the state’s requirement for employers with 1+ employees, so the policy is not just a financial tool but a compliance step for most businesses.
 The coverage also includes employer liability coverage, which helps protect the business if an injured worker brings a claim outside the standard benefits process.

 For Connecticut employers, the practical value is that work injury insurance in Connecticut can handle treatment costs for injuries that happen at a jobsite, in a clinic, on a manufacturing floor, or during other employee duties, while also addressing wage replacement when the employee cannot work.
 Disability benefits coverage becomes especially important when the injury affects the employee’s ability to return to the same role, and vocational rehabilitation may matter if the worker needs retraining.
-Exemptions listed in the state data include sole proprietors and partners, so those owners may not be required to carry coverage unless their situation changes.
+Exemptions include sole proprietors and partners, so those owners may not be required to carry coverage unless their situation changes.
 Claims are filed through the Connecticut Insurance Department, which makes it important to keep payroll, class codes, and incident details organized so the claim process moves cleanly under Connecticut rules.

 Coverage Included